 Workplace drug testing is becoming more and more commonplace in the UK.
 In October 2014, the BBC reported that the amount of companies asking staff to take a drugs test had increased significantly over the last four years.
+So, why is this?

 Drug testing by employers is normally carried out on a random basis.
 Sometimes it is also required prior to employment, on suspicion of drug use, or on cause, following an incident or accident.

 Because the drug testing of employees and prospective employees is a relatively new concept for many UK companies, many firms are unsure where they stand when it comes to asking staff to take a drug test, as they have no drug testing policy in place.

 As the law stands now, employers need employee consent for drug testing.
 Often this will be covered in the employees’ contract or the staff handbook.
 This simple concept is complicated however by the fact that tribunals would normally expect employees to reasonably give their consent to undergo drug testing.
 In simple terms, an employee must have good grounds to refuse a drug and alcohol test.
 That is, they must be confident that the employer has requested the test irresponsibly or has been unfair.

 Most employees are normally expected to reasonably give consent for workplace drug testing.
 Any worker who does not want to take a test should seek professional advice from their union or line manager.
 They should do this before refusing to give a test sample.
 However, pre-consent is often implicit in many contracts of employment.
 That is, the contract will include a clause agreement between the employee and employer agreeing drug and alcohol screening during the period of employment.